-s.
-79

-- 6.1 For the purpose of this Code, "conflict of interest" has the meaning specified in the Act. - 6.2 Councillors must comply with all the provisions of sections 77A-79B and 80A of the Act in regard to conflicts of interest, in particular: - 6.2.1-(1) If a Councillor has a conflict of interest in a matter which is to be, or is likely to be, considered or discussed at a meeting of the Council or a sSpecial cCommittee, the Councillor must: - (a) if he or she intends to be present at the meeting, disclose the conflict of interest in accordance with subsection (2);section 79(2) of the Act, by either: - (b) if he or she does not intend to be present at the meeting, disclose the conflict of interest in accordance with subsection (3). - (2) A Councillor who has a conflict of interest and is attending the meeting of the Council or special committee must make a full disclosure of that interest:
+- s.
+79 - 6.1 For the purpose of this Code, "conflict of interest" has the meaning specified in the Act. - 6.2 Councillors must comply with all the provisions of sections 77A-79B and 80A of the Act in regard to conflicts of interest, in particular: - 6.2.1 If a Councillor has a conflict of interest in a matter which is to be, or is likely to be, considered or discussed at a meeting of the Council or a Special Committee, the Councillor must if he or she intends to be present at the meeting, disclose the conflict of interest in accordance with section 79(2) of the Act, by either: - (a) advising Council or the Special Committee at the meeting of the details required under section 79(2)(b) and (c) of the Act immediately before the matter is considered at the meeting; or - (b) advising the Chief Executive Officer in writing of the details required under section 79(2)(d) of the Act.